 Integrating With Your Workflow

-Heron connects directly with the systems funders already use, including CRMs, PAS, rating engines, and workbenches.
+Heron connects directly with the systems funders already use, including financial CRMs, PAS, rating engines, and workbenches.

 It integrates with platforms like Salesforce, Zoho, Cloudsquare, Tasksuite, LendSaaS, OrgMeter, and Centrex to automatically create or update records, trigger tasks, and maintain a complete audit trail for every submission.